containeroo/cloudflare-operator/docs/content/monitoring.md

 ## Metrics

-For each `cf.containeroo.ch` kind, the controllers expose a gauge metric to track the Ready condition status.
+For each `cf.containeroo.ch` kind, the controller exposes a gauge metric to track the status condition.

 Ready status metrics: